cossatot/wenchuan_topo_stress/revisions/rebuttal.md

 > Poisson ratio.

-We had chosen our the value of 0.25 for the Poisson ratio not only because of the calculational convenience (the shear modulus and Lame's parameters drop out of the equations) but because this is the most likely value for the rather felsic Tibetan crust based on seismic studies.
+We had chosen our the value of 0.25 for the Poisson ratio not only because of convenience (the shear modulus and Lame's parameters drop out of the equations) but because this is the most likely value for the rather felsic Tibetan crust based on seismic studies.
 But in light of these comments, we have recalculated the fault stresses using a Poisson ratio of 0.28, as a